ECP-WarpX/WarpX/Docs/source/developers/python.rst

    from pywarpx import fields
    Jy = fields.JyFPWrapper()
    Jy[5,6:20,8:30] = 7.

+The code does error checking to ensure that the specified indices are within the bounds of the global domain.
+Note that negative indices are handled differently than with numpy arrays because of the possibility of having ghost cells.
+With ghost cells, the lower ghost cells are accessed using negative indices (since ``0`` is the index of the lower bound of the valid cells).
+Without ghost cells, a negative index will always raise an out of bounds error since there are no ghost cells.

 Under the covers, the wrapper object has a list of numpy arrays that have pointers to the underlying data, one array for each FAB.
 When data is being fetched, it loops over that list to gather the data.